orblancog/mad-x_syntax/README.md

 * v 1.7 Editing source accourding to GNU suggestions
 * v 1.8 Editing source accourding to GNU suggestions and adding info about the command package-install-file
+* v 1.9 Adding few ptc words to the highlighting list

 ### TODO